Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \bcor A weakly continuous contractive CP-semigroup on a von Neumann algebra is strongly continuous. \ecor

-\proof Since the semigroup is bounded, weak continuity implies \nbd{\sigma}weak continuity.
+\proof Unitalizing if necessary (see \cite[Section 8]{BhSk00}), we may assume the semigroup is Markov.
+Since the semigroup is bounded, weak continuity implies \nbd{\sigma}weak continuity.
 If we apply the theorem to the single strongly generating unit $\xi^\odot$ of the GNS-system, we find that the minimal dilation is strongly continuous.
-It follows that $T_t=\AB{\xi_t,\bullet\xi_t}=\AB{\xi,\vt^\xi_t(\xi\bullet\xi^*)\xi}$ is strongly continuous in the strong topology of the standard representation and, therefore, \nbd{\sigma}strongly continuous in any other.
+It follows that $T_t=\AB{\xi_t,\bullet\xi_t}=\AB{\xi,\vt^\xi_t(\xi\bullet\xi^*)\xi}$ is strongly continuous.